-- 3.3.
-The technical aspects of the OLCs should cover the limitations to be observed, as well as the operational requirements that structures, systems and components important to the safety of the nuclear power plant be able to perform their intended functions as assumed in the plant safety analysis report.
+- 3.2.
+The OLCs shall contain operational requirements for different operational states including shutdown [1].
+These operational states should include starting up, power production, shutting down, maintenance, testing and refuelling.
+The OLCs should also define operational requirements to ensure that safety systems, including engineered safety features, perform the necessary functions in all operational states and also in design basis accidents (DBAs). - 3.3.
+The technical aspects of the OLCs cover the limitations to be observed, as well as the operational requirements that structures, systems and components important to the safety of the nuclear power plant be able to perform their intended functions as assumed in the plant safety analysis report.
 Safe operation depends upon personnel as well as on equipment; OLCs should therefore also cover actions to be taken and limitations to be observed by operating personnel. - 3.4.
-With regard to operating personnel, the OLCs should include requirements for surveillance and corrective, or complementary actions, that are necessary to supplement the functioning of equipment involved in maintaining the established OLCs.
-Some OLCs may involve combinations of automatic functions and actions by personnel. - 3.5.
-The OLCs at the power plant should include the following items: - (a) Safety limits; - (b) Limiting safety system settings; - (c) Limits and conditions for normal operation; - (d) Surveillance and testing requirements; - (e) Action statements for deviations from normal operation.
+With regard to operating personnel, the OLCs include those principal requirements for surveillance and corrective or complementary actions that are necessary to supplement the functioning of equipment involved in maintaining the established OLCs.
+Some OLCs may involve combinations of automatic functions and actions by personnel. - 3.5 The OLCs at the power plant should include the following items: - (a) Safety limits, - (b) Limiting safety system settings, - (c) Limits and conditions for normal operation, - (d) Surveillance requirements, - (e) Action statements for deviations from the OLCs.

-In addition, OLCs should include objectives for all or some of the most significant OLCs in order to justify their applicability, as well as a basis for their derivation.
-These items should be included in the documentation on OLCs to increase the awarenesson the part of plant personnel of the application and observance of OLCs.
+In addition, OLCs may include objectives for all or some of the most significant OLCs in order to justify their application, as well as a basis for their derivation.
+These items should be included in the documentation on OLCs to increase consciousness on the part of plant personnel of their application and observance.

-- 3.6.
+3.6.
 It should be understood that OLCs form a logical system in which the elements listed in para.
 3.5 are closely interrelated and in which the safety limits constitute the ultimate boundary of the safe conditions.
 An example explaining such an interrelationship is given in the Annex.
 The OLCs should be readily accessible to control room personnel.
 For this they should be collected in one document for control room use.
-Control room operators should be highly knowledgeable of the OLCs and their technical basis. - 3.7.
+Control room operators should be highly knowledgeable of the OLCs and their technical basis.

+3.7.
 Should a situation arise in which, for any reason, operating personnel do not understand the operational state or cannot ascertain that the power plant is being operated within operating limits, or the plant behaves in an unpredicted way, measures should be taken without delay to bring the plant to a safer state.